-Whether you’re hungry for a burger, a salad, or a cup of chowder, head back downtown for lunch on one of the Inglis Street patios, including Hub Grub, Jimolly’s Bakery and Café, or Bistro 22.
+Whether you’re hungry for a burger, a salad, or a cup of chowder, head back downtown for lunch on one of the Inglis Street patios, including Hub Grub, Jimolly’s Bakery and Café, Bistro 22, or Great British Grub, just a couple blocks up Arthur Street.
 Spend the afternoon checking out all of the locally owned boutique shops that are sprinkled throughout downtown – My Home Mercantile, Truro Brewing Company, Thrown Together Pottery, Elegant Steps, Anther & Apiary and so many more.

 If you’re looking to spend the night, there are many inns, hotels, and bed and breakfasts to choose from.
 As an added incentive, if you book at the Hampton Inn & Suites in Truro, be sure to ask about our special rate.

 Kids and their parents are falling in love with the newly renovated Mastodon Ridge park just off the highway in Stewiacke.
 Spend the morning playing mini-golf at the brand new, state-of-the-art mini-golf course.
 Enjoy the petroglyphs that have been hand-carved by a local Mi’kmaq artist and burn off some energy at the Settlers Fun Fort and Flintstones play area.

 There is a great selection of lunch options nearby, where you can enjoy your meal inside or outside.
 Grab some ice cream for dessert and then plan to spend the afternoon at one of the nearby parks.